apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

-Once the above configuration has been done, by default, the Lucene suggester is updated every 10 minutes but that can be changed by setting the property `suggestUpdateFrequencyMinutes` in the index definition node to a different value.
+Once the above configuration has been done, by default, the Lucene suggester is updated every 10 minutes but that can be changed by setting the property `suggestUpdateFrequencyMinutes` in `suggestion` node under the index definition node to a different value.
+_Note that up till Oak 1.3.14, `suggestUpdateFrequencyMinutes` was to be setup at index definition node itself.
+That is is still supported for backward compatibility, but having a separate `suggestion` node is preferred._

 Sample configuration for suggestions based on terms contained in `jcr:description` property.